ankitects/anki-manual/files.md

 On Windows, you should use a backslash (\\) not a forward slash (/).

-On a Mac there is no easy way to alter the behaviour when clicking on the Anki icon, but it is possibile to start Anki with a custom base folder from a terminal:
+On a Mac there is no easy way to alter the behaviour when clicking on the Anki icon, but it is possible to start Anki with a custom base folder from a terminal:

     open /Applications/Anki.app --args -b ~/myankifolder